THE "IVONNE" CASE

 “I told you not to make a sound.
 Get out of the car and follow me!”

-Heredia does as Brunette (Ángeles) instructs; practically in the dark, they cross a small garden in front of the villa itself; the only light they have is that reflected from the few houses in the vicinity.
+Heredia does as the Brunette (Ángeles) instructs; practically in the dark, they cross a small garden in front of the villa itself; the only light they have is that reflected from the few houses in the vicinity.
 With great care, they manage to reach the front door of the house, where the woman skilfully pushes him gently inside; taken aback, Heredia, thinking of previous dates, none of which are in the slightest bit like this one, asks Ángeles:

 “Do you usually leave the door open?”